Flying long haul on Emirates Airlines?

 All Emirates’ flights from North America (e.g., Seattle, San Francisco, Toronto) to Africa or Asia stop in Dubai, its hub.

-But if you don’t have the time to visit properly, Dubai at least makes for a great stopover to get some sleep.
+If you don’t have the time to visit properly, however, Dubai at least makes for a great stopover to get some sleep.

 Both ways, we arrived in Dubai in the evening (local time), and our onward flights left the next morning about 9:30 am.